btmoyers/EcolGenLessons/_episodes/05-writing-scripts.md

 ~~~
 {: .bash}

 This will submit a job to the long queue and run the command `hostname`.
-Let's submit a bash job with our bad_reads_script.sh:
+Let's submit a batch job with our bad_reads_script.sh:

 ~~~
 $ bsub < ./bad-reads-script.sh